Seán Cullen: The Seán Schau!

-Since at least 2006, Cullen has hosted a comedy show entitled The Sean Schau! at the Drake Hotel Underground.
-The show takes the format of a Late night television talk show, including local celebrity guests, and a house band.
+Since at least 2006, Cullen has hosted a comedy show entitled The Seán Schau! at the Drake Hotel Underground.
+The show takes the format of a late-night television talk show, including local celebrity guests, and a house band.
 The show also features sidekick "The Orb" — a glowing white orb on a pedestal that converses with Cullen, as well as live commercials for the show's sponsor performed by Cullen and the guests.

 Cullen opens the show with a monologue and features a variety of recurring comedy bits during the show, including video segments, and improvised songs.
 Guests are commonly welcomed to the stage by the band and Cullen playing a sting of a classic song with the lyrics altered to include the guest's name in place of a rhyming word or phrase (for example, recurring guest Richard Crouse is usually introduced with "Brick House" altered to "Dick Crouse").